 - Type or paste your question into the Question field.

-- Click the Custom data set drop-down menu to choose one of several pre-set lists or click Create/Edit to populate a list of your own in the text editor.
+- Click the Custom data set dropdown to choose one of several pre-set lists, or click Create/Edit to populate a list of your own in the text editor.

 - Click the Combobox dropdown and select Cascade to create a cascading set of comboboxes with dependencies.